Constructions of $SU(2)$ and Weyl equivariant maps for all classical groups: The unitary groups

-One can check that $D_{U(n)}$ is well-defined. $D_{U(n)}$ has the important properties of being invariant under the Weyl group $W$ of $G = U(n)$ ($W$ is of course the full permutation group on $n$ symbols), invariant under $SO(3)$ and invariant under scaling of the original configuration $\mathbf{x}$.
-The Atiyah-Sutcliffe conjecture $2$ can now be stated. \begin{conjecture}[Atiyah-Sutcliffe conjecture $2$, \cite{Atiyah-Sutcliffe2002}] For any configuration $\mathbf{x} \in C_n(\mathbb{R}^3)$, we have $|D_{U(n)}(\mathbf{x})| \geq 1$. \end{conjecture} This is clearly a stronger conjecture than conjecture \ref{conjectureA1} (Atiyah-Sutcliffe conjecture $1$), and has been proved for $n = 3$ by Atiyah in \cite{Atiyah2000} and \cite{Atiyah2001}, and for $n=4$ by Bou Khuzam and Johnson in \cite{BKJ2014}, and by Svrtan independently and around the same time (cf. \cite{Svrtan2014}).
+Moreover, $D_{U(n)}$ has the important properties of being invariant under the Weyl group $W$ of $G = U(n)$ ($W = \Sigma_n$ in this case), invariant under $SU(2)$, which acts on the configuration space via $SO(3)$, and invariant under the operation of scaling the original configuration $\mathbf{x}$ (cf. \cite{Atiyah-Sutcliffe2002}).
+It also gets conjugated by an odd orthogonal transformation in $\mathbb{R}^3$, such as a reflection with respect to a plane in $\mathbb{R}^3$, or the so called ``parity'' transformation $\mathbf{x} \mapsto -\mathbf{x}$.

+The Atiyah-Sutcliffe conjecture $2$ can now be stated. \begin{conjecture}[Atiyah-Sutcliffe conjecture $2$, \cite{Atiyah-Sutcliffe2002}] For any configuration $\mathbf{x} \in C_n(\mathbb{R}^3)$, we have $|D_{U(n)}(\mathbf{x})| \geq 1$. \end{conjecture} This is a stronger conjecture than conjecture \ref{conjectureA1} (Atiyah-Sutcliffe conjecture $1$), and has been proved for $n = 3$ by Atiyah in \cite{Atiyah2000} and \cite{Atiyah2001}, and for $n=4$ by Bou Khuzam and Johnson in \cite{BKJ2014}, and by Svrtan independently and around the same time (cf. \cite{Svrtan2014}).
 At the time of writing this article, the Atiyah-Sutcliffe conjecture $2$ (Conjecture \ref{conjectureA2}) remains open for $n>4$, apart from some special configurations (cf. \cite{Dokovic2002a} and \cite{Dokovic2002b}). \begin{remark} Though we shall not discuss it further, Atiyah and Sutcliffe made a third conjecture in \cite{Atiyah-Sutcliffe2002} (known as conjecture $3$), which, if true, would imply conjecture $2$.
-Conjecture $3$ was also proved to be true for $n=4$ in \cite{BKJ2014} and \cite{Svrtan2014}, independently and almost simultaneously. \end{remark}
+Conjecture $3$ was also proved to be true for $n=4$ in \cite{BKJ2014} and \cite{Svrtan2014}, independently and around the same time. \end{remark}

-\section{The symplectic groups ($Sp(n)$)}
+\section{The symplectic groups}